ruby-amqp/rubybunny.info/articles/concurrency.md

 responsible for reading data from the socket, deserializing it and passing over to the connection that instantiated the loop.

+Not depending on a global event loop allows Bunny-based applications that consume messages to have long running delivery handlers that do not affect other network activity.

 Communication between I/O loop and connection is almost completely uni-directional.
 Writes do not happen in I/O loop thread.